-Born and raised in France, I graduated in 2003 from ÉPITA (École Pour l'Informatique et les Techniques Avancées), with a specialization in computer security.
-Shortly afterwards I moved to the US and worked for various companies, most recently at Google as a whitehat hacker.
-I took a sabbatical in 2015–2016 to travel the world with my wife, and have since then been working for myself as a researcher, entrepreneur, and angel investor.
+I graduated in 2003 with a Master's Degree from ÉPITA (École Pour l'Informatique et les Techniques Avancées), with a specialization in computer security.
+Shortly afterwards I moved from France to the US and worked for various companies, most recently at Google as a whitehat hacker.
+I took a sabbatical in 2015–2016 to travel the world with my wife, and have since then been working for myself as a researcher, angel investor, and entrepreneur.
 I have a keen interest in: reverse engineering, security vulnerability research/exploitation, cryptography, software optimization, GPGPU, decentralized cryptocurrencies (Bitcoin), hardware hacking, home automation, IoT, just to name a few things.

 Vulnerabilities I discovered either as an independent researcher or as an employee: